-Performance Standard: Seepage from the Upper Reservoir will be maintained at least five feet below the bottom elevation of the liner of the proposed landfill so that the landfill will comply with title 27 CCR Section 20240, subdivision (c).
+Performance Standard: Seepage from the Upper Reservoir will be managed to maintain groundwater levels at least five feet below the bottom elevation of the liner of the proposed landfill so that the landfill can comply with title 27 CCR Section 20240, subdivision (c) requirements.
 Target levels have been assigned to the monitoring wells as shown in Table 3.3-10.